jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

     To use an ACM Certificate with Amazon CloudFront, you must request or import the certificate in the US East (N. Virginia) region.
 ACM Certificates in this region that are associated with a CloudFront distribution are distributed to all the geographic locations configured for that distribution.
     {% endblockquote %}

-7. Modify the terrafrom.tfvars, copy-paste the ACM Certificate ARN from the previous step and run:
+1. Copy paste the above folder from my github repository to your terraform blog folders:  `cloud/terraform/providers/aws/stages/prod/blog-website` and modify the terrafrom.tfvars, by copying-pasting the ACM Certificate ARN from the previous step and the parent_zone_name associated to the domain name that you decided to purchase in the first step:
 ``` bash
 $ terraform plan -out tplan
 $ terraform apply tplan
 ```
 Note that the above terraform execution can take around 15 minutes so this might be a good time for a coffee.
-There's also a variable named:  `wait_for_deployment` that switches off the waiting of terraform for the cloudfron distribution status to change from `InProgress` to `Deployed`.
+For the impatient the `s3-static-website-cdn` also supports a variable named:  `wait_for_deployment` that switches off the waiting of terraform for the cloudfront distribution status to change from `InProgress` to `Deployed`.
+If you want the terraform execution to be faster just pass wait_for_deployment=false and the execution will be faster but you'll still have to wait for cloudfront to change state in order to be able to use the Cloudfront distribution.
-When modifying the terraform.tfvars special attention is required for the value of `hostname` which will be both the [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) (Fully Qualified Domain Name) (Ex:  wwww.myblog.com or blog.jackwhite.com) to access your blog as well as the name of the bucket.
-Behind the scenes when setting up a public S3 website the name of the bucket has to match with the FQDN of the website.
-So in case the bucket name associated to your FQDN is already taken (S3 bucket names have to be universally unique) you won't be able to proceed with your choice.

 ## Terraform best practices
-So now let's look at what we just did using terraform and try to learn some lessons from the way the terraform source is structureed:
+Finally, let's try to recapitulate on some important terraform best practices (some of them we learned through this hands-on guide and some are just my personal advice from my experience so far using terraform):
 - Create a curated library of terraform modules that can be used across your organization.
-Here, I tend to focus more on modules that solve common business cases present across the organization:  Example:  Creating a static website infrastructure, creating a DB cluster that is Highly Available and has Optimal Performance, Provisioning a VPC with different private subnets and public subnets that reflect common networking patterns used in your organization (ex:  public Load Balancers + private Application Servers + private RDS Datasources)
+Here, I tend to focus more on modules that solve common business cases present across the organization:  Examples:  Creating a static website infrastructure, creating a DB cluster that is Highly Available and has Optimal Performance, Provisioning a VPC with different private subnets and public subnets that reflect common networking patterns used in your organization (ex:  public Load Balancers + private Application Servers + private RDS Datasources)
-- Map the folder structure to the remote state structure
+- Map the folder structure to the remote state structure (this is often referred to as a WYSIWYG in the UI world but I think the same idea is applicable here) [References](#wysiwyg)
+- Isolate, isolate, isolate!
+Separate the terraform state into different stages and modules of a system.
 - Use tags, separate them between global ones and resource-specific ones:
     - Ideas for global tags:
         - TeamOwner